pierrebai/dak/any_op/Readme.md

    using op_func_t = std::function<std::any(EXTRA_ARGS ..., typename type_converter_t<N_ARY>::any...)>;
    ```

-This shows some of the inherent complexity of template programming.
+The code above shows some of the inherent complexity of template programming.
 There are many bits that would normally be totally unnecessary but
 are required due to the internal workings of templates.
 For example,
 `typename` is necessary to tell the compiler that what follows really
 is a type.
-This happens when a template refer to elements of another
+This happens when a template refers to an element of another
 template.
-The C++ syntax is too ambiguous to let the compiler infer
+The C++ syntax is too ambiguous to let the compiler infer by itself
 that we are using a type.
-Another very peculiar bit is the extra
+Another very peculiar bit is the second extra
 `template` keyword right before accessing `n_ary_t`.
 It is necessary
-to let the compiler know that it really is a template.
+to let the compiler know that `n_ary_t` really is a template.

-We're now ready to explain the whole system, which is put together
+With these types, we're now ready to explain the whole system, which is put
-with just a few functions:
+together with just a few functions:

 - A public way to call the operation: `call<>::op`
 - A public way to make a new overload: `make<>::op`